Programs

 Piano Lessons

 Former Ho`ala mom Keiko Poarch — an experienced piano instructor for over 20 years — offers private lessons for Ho`ala students in all grades.
-Currently lessons are offered on various days throughout the week.
+Currently, lessons are offered every Wednesday from 1:35 – 3:35 PM in 30-minute sessions.

 Arts & Crafts with Carolyn